Halberg Ecology Camp

 Outdoor Experience of a Lifetime

-HSV Audubon provides scholarships to 11 and 12 year old students at Fountain Lake, Jessieville, and Mountain Pine to attend the Arkansas Audubon Society Halberg Ecology Camp.
+HSV Audubon provides scholarships to children leaving the fifth and sixth grades at Fountain Lake, Jessieville, and Mountain Pine to attend the Arkansas Audubon Society Halberg Ecology Camp.

 Each of the week-long programs offers campers a hands-on opportunity to study the natural environment under the direction of experienced Arkansas educators.
 The staff includes high school teachers, college professors, and state park ecologists.